-Claws: d8, close, reach 9 HP 2 armor Though they closely resemble obese gorillas with no fur and oily black skin, baggi do not have a skeleton.
+Claws: d8, close, reach

+Though they closely resemble obese gorillas with no fur and oily black skin, baggi do not have a skeleton.
 These excellent climbers can stiffen parts of their bodies to move and attack, but are otherwise a mostly amorphous blob of flesh.
 Instinct: to carry off engulfed victims solitary, large, construct, stealthy

-- Swing or leap in ambush
+- \cdot Swing or leap in ambush

 - Engulf and digest

-- · Consume karma point
+- \cdot Consume karma point

-Black Mantis
+Black mantis

 Claws: d10+2, close, reach, messy, 2 piercing 13 HP 3 armor Spikes, claws and mandibles retrieved from these nine-foot tall, eight-legged horror constructs have been known to be used as personal weapons.
-Instinct: to stalk and kill solitary, horror, magical, devious, intelligent, terrifying
+Instinct: to stalk and kill

 - Stay still for hours

-- · Rip off chunks of flesh and eat them
+- \cdot Rip off chunks of flesh and eat them

-- Hook and squeeze victim
+- \cdot Hook and squeeze victim